HOME

 Caution to those against using to large of a fuel injector.
 A 24 lb.
 3 bar (43.5 psi.) injector can easily handle upwards of 400 hp by turning up the fuel pressure to 50 psi.
 High impedance injectors require at least a 2 millisecond pulse width at idle.
 If you run to large injector you will sacrifice your idle quality.
 The single greatest misnomer about TPI is injector sizing.
 GM used many different sized injectors, and at different pressures during the TPI years.
 It is critical that we get the flow rate set correctly for any combination.
 The manufactures have learned that higher pressures are better.
 Today's LS1's are running 3.7 bar (55 psi).
 This gives a better spray pattern to optimize the use of fuel.
 350's should run 21 lb. injectors with the pressure turned up based on modifications.
 383 to 406's should use 24, but some very high flow combinations can run 30's.

 I have been asked to adjust speedometers for different gear ratios and tire heights.
 Although GM did create numerous broadcast codes for TPI and referred to them by gear ratios.
-The Memcal nor ECM controls the speedometer.
-The 4 pulse sine wave (4000 pulse per mile) is received by the ECM.
-It then sends out a signal to a DRAC module (Digital Ration Adapter Controller) which performs the correct calibration for the speedometer.
-GM only used two basic fuel tables for speed density, but used numerous spark tables.
+The Memcal nor ECM controls the speedometer, so the gears in the transmission must be changed.
+The 4 pulse sine wave (4000 pulse per mile) is received by the ECM in speed density cars, and then outputs to the speedometer, and cruise control.
+Mass air cars work as stated above.
+GM only used two basic fuel tables for speed density 350's, but used numerous spark tables.
 It’s my experience that these spark tables are not correlated with gear ratios, but rather chosen based on expected performance of the model for which the broadcast code was designed.
-Some models may have replaceable gears at the VSS that can be changed.
-These years did not use the DRAC module.
+All 700R4's have replaceable gears at the VSS that can be changed.
+These years did not use the DRAC module like TBI.